Fantasy sport: Growth and early participants

 Before the advent of the Internet, fantasy sports grew through print publications, such as magazines and newspapers.
 In 1987, Fantasy Football Index, the first national magazine dedicated to fantasy football, was launched by Ian Allan and Bruce Taylor.
-Fantasy Sports Magazine debuted in 1989 as the first regular publication covering more than one fantasy sport.

 In 1990, a pair of nationwide fantasy games, Dugout Derby and Pigskin Playoff, were launched in a variety of newspapers across the United States, including the Arizona Republic, the Hartford Courant, the Los Angeles Times, and the Miami Herald.
 Players chose their teams by calling a toll-free phone number and entering four-digit codes for each of their player selections.
 The games served as an early version of today's daily fantasy sports by rewarding each week's highest-scoring participants with prizes.

 In 1993, the magazine Fantasy Football Weekly was launched.
 Also that year, USA Today added a weekly fantasy baseball columnist, John Hunt.
 Hunt started a league among sports personalities called the League of Alternate Baseball Reality, which first included Peter Gammons, Keith Olbermann and Bill James, among others.